SubterraneanSubmarine/SeniorDesignProject/.github/README.md

-Eventually we will get an appropriate license typed out in here, but sufficit to say...
+Eventually we will get an appropriate license typed out in here, but suffice it to say...
 This is Open Source, and a current work in progress.